 Cork floating floors can have additional hazards.
 Floating floors do, however, avoid the use of a potentially hazardous adhesive, so are still a preferred flooring option.
-See the Flooring Installation Hazard Spectrum for more information.
+See the Flooring Installation Product Guidance for more information.

 Prefer products that are pre-finished in the factory and don’t require additional on-site finishing.
 Be aware that some cork flooring products can include a layer of PVC (vinyl) or a decorative layer that includes PVC or a similar material.
 Avoid these products (see the sections on vinyl flooring below).

-Cork veneer products can contain additional components and are not included in the Hazard Spectrum.
+Cork veneer products can contain additional components and are not included in this ranking.

 Many PVC-free resilient flooring options are available.
 They may also be called non-vinyl polymeric composite flooring.
 This category covers PVC-free resilient flooring that isn’t linoleum, rubber, polyurethane, or cork flooring.
 These products can vary in the type of binder used including polyethylene, polypropylene, ethylene vinyl acetate, polyester, and acrylics or some combination of these.
 Different binders pose different concerns in terms of potentially hazardous residual catalysts or monomers in the finished product and in terms of life cycle impacts.
 However, these binders are typically preferable to polyurethane and polyvinyl chloride.